AIRI-Institute/Cross_Transfer_Learning/README.md

 __lack of statistical significance tests__

 Given our paper's extensive number of experiments, we acknowledge that comprehending all the presented data may be challenging.
 Therefore, statistical significance tests can aid in formalizing and clarifying the results.
-Our ideas for tests involve examining the correlation between transfer learning performance across various languages and linguistic characteristics of low-resource languages, utilizing the WALS features as an example (e.g. Section 4.9.1 in [BLOOM](https://arxiv.org/abs/2211.05100)).
+Our ideas for tests involve examining the correlation between transfer learning performance across various languages and linguistic characteristics of low-resource languages, utilizing the WALS features as an example (e.g. tests in Section 4.9.1 in [BLOOM](https://arxiv.org/abs/2211.05100)).
 We'll add it in the revision.

 __Question A: Dialects in the list of LR languages__